Memorable Manitobans: William Robinson (1849-1936)

 Businessman, steamboat operator.

-Born at Rawdon, Quebec on 22 December 1849, son of William and Jane A. Robinson, cousin of T. D. Robinson and Jerry Robinson, he was educated at Quebec public schools and the Fergus grammar school.
-In 1868, he began working on railway construction and came to Winnipeg in 1875 where he was engaged on Canadian Pacific Railway construction between Winnipeg and Rat Portage, Ontario.
+Born at Rawdon, Quebec on 22 December 1849, son of William and Jane A. Robinson, cousin of Thomas D. Robinson and Jerry Robinson, he was educated at Quebec public schools and the Fergus grammar school.
+In 1868, he began working on railway construction and came to Winnipeg in 1875 where he was engaged on Canadian Pacific Railway construction between Winnipeg and Rat Portage (now Kenora), Ontario.
 He began building steamboats in 1878 and was the first man to place steamboats on Lake Winnipeg, using them to transport lumber, fish, and other commodities around the lake.

 In September 1884, he was asked by the British government to provide logistic assistance for their war in Sudan, Africa.
 He arranged to have several steamboats disassembled, transported to Egypt, then reassembled for duty on the Nile River.
 He returned to Winnipeg in the spring of 1885, in time to help transport military troops involved in the North West Rebellion in Saskatchewan.